iMoneza/documentation/docs/resource-access-api-concepts.md

   * Otherwise, a `GET` request to the endpoint `/api/Resource/{apiKey}/resourceKey?UserToken={userToken}&ResourceURL={url}` is performed.
 The `userToken `is optional.
 This should be sent if it exists (having been previously set with a cookie).
 3. The CMS plugin processes the resource access data.
   * The returned data will include a `UserToken`.
 The CMS plugin should store this as a cookie.
   * If the returned data includes a non-empty `AccessActionURL`, the CMS plugin should redirect the user to that URL.
+In order for iMoneza to redirect back to the resource (or any other page), add a `get` parameter of `originalURL` that points to the destination after purchase.
   * If the returned data does not include a non-empty `AccessActionURL`, the CMS plugin should serve the resource to the user.

 Note that anytime a user token is returned, regardless of which API endpoint created it, the CMS plugin should store it.